FAQ on R/3 SD Rebate Processing.

 C) How can I activate the new rebate procedure?

-As of Release 4.5B a new type of rebate processing was implemented.You can activate this procedure using the Customizing settings.The old procedure however still works in Releases 4.5* and higher.
-You find a description of the new procedure in note 105681.
+Answer: As of Release 4.5B a new type of rebate processing was implemented.You can activate this procedure using the Customizing settings.The old procedure however still works in Releases 4.5* and higher.

 If you created the rebate agreements in the old procedure with retrospective effect, the relevant settlement data was always taken from the rebate initiating billing documents.This means a large performance loss compared to the option of determining the settlement data directly from the statistics in a cumulative form.